 Wood-Mode custom cabinetry is built to be tough as nails, but never compromises on its aesthetically exquisite finishes, which come with a lifetime guarantee.

+During the finishing process, wood is hand sanded and oven baked multiple times.
 The wood is then wetted to enhance the grain and promote deeper colors, followed by applying a hand-wiped stain.
 Uniform color is achieved by toning and spray-staining the wood.
-Next, wood is baked again before a catalyzed sealer is applied, a hand-sealer is sanded on, spec distressing done and matte or standard sheen varnish is sprayed on to create lasting durability and beauty.
+Next, wood is baked again before a catalyzed sealer is applied, a hand-sealer is sanded on, spec distressing is done, and matte or standard sheen varnish is sprayed on to create lasting durability and beauty.

-Next, a catalyzed oven-baked varnish top coat with ultraviolet screen inhibitors is put on to provide maximum resistance to scuffing, moisture, fading from UV rays and most household chemicals.
-Surfaces are cleaned, an optional glaze is hand-wiped on, and final finish coat is administered.
+Next, a catalyzed oven-baked varnish top coat with ultraviolet screen inhibitors is put on to provide maximum resistance to scuffing, moisture, or fading from UV rays and most household chemicals.
+Surfaces are cleaned, an optional glaze is hand-wiped on, and a final finish coat is administered.
 The wood is baked one last time to seal everything in, followed by a final coat of finish.
-Lastly, a meticulous hand-buffing process is followed to create the smoothest, richest patina imaginable for your custom cabinetry.
+Lastly, a meticulous hand-buffing process creates the smoothest, richest patina imaginable for your custom cabinetry.

-After this excessive practice, you have the toughest, hardest and most beautiful finish possible.
+After this extensive practice, you have the toughest, hardest and most beautiful finish possible.

-Now enjoy this video of “1000 Touches: Wood-Mode Handcrafted Cabinetry”.
+Enjoy this informative video: “1000 Touches: Wood-Mode Handcrafted Cabinetry”